pubstatsg/pubg-rb/README.md

 After checking out the repo, run `make setup` to install dependencies.
 Then, run `make test` to run the tests.
 You can also run `make console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `make install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, update the version number in `version.rb`, and then run `make release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing